seerdata/spinnakr-spne/doc/spec.md

-This page will serve as a directoy of specs for the new **generic** Spn.ee system.
+This page will serve as a directoy of specs

 [Event Spec]
 (https://github.com/stormasm/spinnakr-generic-ds/blob/master/doc/eventspec.md)

-For now I will outline key concepts of recent that we have discussed.

-These concepts will eventually get merged into one of the other already written specs.

 ####Authentication Tokens